AegixLinux/website/docs/privacy/passgen.md

 ### Script

-By the time you're reading this, Aegix will ship with the `passgen` script in your path.
+Aegix ships the `passgen` script in your path.

 Here is the `passgen` shell script: